Alex-Funai/Discord-Bot-Automated-Link-File-Scanner/README.md

 ## Abstract:
 &nbsp;&nbsp;&nbsp;&nbsp;
 The idea came from visiting a public crypto discord server.
 I had posted a link to a book I was reading on chart analyses and trading strategies, and instantly a causcious user yelled "DO NOT CLICK THE LINK", which makes sense from a security perspective, because there could be malware creating backdoor and loggers to siphon crypto wallets, and that's a reasonable precaution.
 However I was just trying to spread the knowledge.
-I posted my virustotal scan, and realized that it would be nice possibly for large public servers (especially those over 20,000 members) to have this process automated to protect their server members from the pervasive threats of script kiddies and phishing.
+I posted my virustotal scan, and realized that it would be nice possibly for large public servers (especially those with thousands of members) to have this process automated to protect their server members from the pervasive threats of script kiddies and phishing.

 ## Prerequisites:
 ```